 Does your board struggle with communicating effectively as a group?
 We can help with that.
+Check out this Key Messages document.

 While being active listeners is a big part of the board’s job, the other part is being able to communicate back to the people to whom the board is accountable.
 This is exclusively a board function, and cannot be delegated to anyone else.